Book an appointment using SetMore

 Uncontested Divorce Attorney

 Divorce in many people’s minds involves yelling, fighting, name calling, crying, and long drawn out courtroom battles.
-This does not have to be the case.
-Uncontested divorce can be an amicable solution in Spring, Texas and people living in the Houston, Metro Area.
+This does not have to be the case in an uncontested divorce in Spring, Texas, and Houston, Metro Area.
+An uncontested divorce attorney can help you find an amicable solution.

-The Lawyers at the Law Office of Bryan Fagan, PLLC, will help you through the uncontested divorce process.
-The attorney’s at the Law Office Bryan Fagan are experienced in divorce and family law.
-Our Lawyers take a common-sense approach to divorce law disputes, helping our clients work through the emotions and focus on the facts.
-This helps his clients avoid long and costly courtroom battles.
+The lawyers at the Law Office of Bryan Fagan, PLLC, will help you through the uncontested divorce process.
+The attorneys at the Law Office Bryan Fagan are experienced in divorce and family law.
+They take a common-sense approach to divorce law disputes, helping clients work through the emotions and focus on the facts.
+This helps clients avoid long and costly courtroom battles.

 What is an uncontested in Spring, Texas Divorce?

-2. Parental decision making responsibility for thing such as medical decisions, educational decision, psychological decision for the children, etc.
+2. parental decision-making responsibilities, such as medical decisions, educational decisions, and psychological decisions for the children, etc.

 3. parental visitation